TECHNOLOGY WEB DESIGN TIPS

 There are different approaches to implementing an online customer community on your website, and it will depend largely on what your product is, and how your best customers prefer to interact with one another.

 One of the easiest, yet most effective, forms of building a customer community on your website.
-Basic online forums can be easily implemented, and allows customers to share thoughts, ask questions or discuss topics related to your product.
+Basic online forums can be easily implemented and allow customers to share thoughts, ask questions or discuss topics related to your product.
 Potential customers and sales prospects can browse the forums, see what common issues have arisen, and generally how people interact with your brand.

 It’s important to note that if you do choose to include a forum on your website, to make sure there are moderators and administrators to constantly monitor the discussion.